 Nearly everyone has their wisdom teeth removed at some point in their lives.

-While the procedure is routine, its post-operative nature makes proper aftercare vital to your recovery.
-Here’s what you can expect following the surgery.
+While the wisdom teeth procedure is routine, its post-operative nature makes proper aftercare vital to your recovery.
+Here’s what you can expect following wisdom teeth surgery.

 How Long is the Healing Process?